Home Sensor cleaning Infrared

 We do not recommend that you try to clean a sensor by yourself.
 Bring it to us,

-for professionally executed and carefully done job, you and your camera will be
+for professionally executed and carefully done job, you and your camera

 happy you did.